-Vivid Sydney is gearing up to celebrate an epic 11th anniversary this winter.
+Vivid Sydney is gearing up to celebrate an epic 11th anniversary this week.
 From 24 May to 15 June, millions of visitors will descend on the city of Sydney over 23 nights for the largest festival of Light, Music and Ideas on this side of the planet.

 At the helm is Sandra Chipchase, CEO of Destination NSW.
 Sandra gave us the scoop on everything going down at Vivid Sydney this year.